jeeva97573/Behavioral-Study/README.md

     savePickle=True, saveWideText=True, dataFileName=filename)
 Here change the originPath according to where you have saved your PosnerCT.py in your computer.
 5. Now you can run it.
+6. In order to view the JASP file, please download JASP beforehand.